Harrison County, Ohio

 Harrison County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 14,483, making it the fifth-least populous county in Ohio.
 Its county seat and largest village is Cadiz.
 The county is named for General William Henry Harrison, who was later President of the United States.

 History

 Harrison County was formed from parts of Jefferson and Tuscarawas Counties in 1813.
-The county was named after General William Henry Harrison, the hero of the battle of Tippecanoe in the War of 1812 (and later to become the 9th US president).
+The county was named after General William Henry Harrison, the hero of the battle of Tippecanoe in the War of 1812 (and later to become the ninth U.S. president).

 Oil was discovered near Jewett, Ohio in 1895, and then in the Scio, Ohio area in 1898.
 However, by 1901, the Scio oil boom had essentially ceased.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 411 sqmi, of which 402 sqmi is land and 8.4 sqmi (2.1%) is water.

 On May 16, 2013, the Chicago Tribune Business section reported that the Utica Shale underlying Harrison County shows promise as a tight oil production zone.
 To produce tight oil in large quantities would require horizontal drilling and fracturing of the shale formation as is being done in North Dakota and Texas.